Teacher's "Unfiltered Rant" Details "Bad Parenting Habits" That Led Her to Quit

 It might have something to do with the fact that teachers across America are generally underpaid for the amount of work they're expected to do.
 Or that curriculum standards vary widely from state to state and seem more focused on raising standardized test scores than, you know, actually teaching real-life knowledge.
 And let's not even begin to talk about what huge failure our higher education system is becoming

-While it's easy to discuss ad nauseam all of the potential problems with the U.S. education system, no one understand the pain points and possible solutions better than teachers.
+While it's easy to discuss ad nauseam all of the potential problems with the U.S. education system, no one understands the pain points and possible solutions better than teachers.
 The sad part is, the profession often leaves them feeling disenfranchised, unsupported, and absolutely frustrated.

 That pretty much sums up how Jessica Gentry felt before she quit teaching.